AmirHosein-Gharaati/os-lab/README.md

 ### Main
 Initialize the chopsticks and philosophers.
 Using the `ExecutorService`, execute the process of each philosopher in a separte thread.

 After executing all threads, wait for `SIMULATION_RUNNING_TIME`.
-After that, set each philosopher `isHungry` property to `true` since we don't want to continue the actions of philosophers.
+After that, set each philosopher `isHungry` property to `false` since we don't want to continue the actions of philosophers.

 Make sure to wait for executor service to be terminated.